zqzqz/AdvTrajectoryPrediction/README.md

 }
 ```

-## Steps to Reproduce
+## Steps to reproduce

 ### Prepare datasets

+First of all, we provide formulated test cases via [Google Drives](https://drive.google.com/file/d/1WxFotCnTC6oSqFTtc7PAkBHM6CNrTZJ4/view?usp=sharing).
+Download the ZIP file and unzip it into directory `test/data`.
+By doing so, you can skip the following steps in this subsection.

-Place datasets in directory `/data` following `README.md` in `data/apolloscape`, `data/NGSIM`, and `data/nuScenes`.
+First, place datasets in directory `/data` following `README.md` in `data/apolloscape`, `data/NGSIM`, and `data/nuScenes`.

-Then this codebase translate raw dataset into JSON-format testing data.
+Second, this codebase translate raw dataset into JSON-format testing data.
 This is done by using APIs we provide.
 Here we show code samples for Apolloscape datasets.
 The translation on various datasets is implemented in `/prediction/dataset`.

-In directory `test`:
+To quickly generate the JSON-format test cases, run scripts in directory `test`:

 ```
 python generate_data.py ${dataset_name}